 Suddenly we met a whole bunch of people with very varied sex lives, sexual orientations and sexual identities, who did not fit within evangelical normative expectations.
 We learned a lot.
 I wasn’t LGBTQ+ affirming at the time, but I didn’t talk about that and no one asked.
 Within a few years, my theology had shifted.

-I keep meaning to write about that, but if you haven’t read “Penny in the air”, which is Sarah Bessey’s account of how she became LGBTQ+ affirming, it’s really good.
+I keep meaning to write about that, but if you haven’t read Sarah Bessey’s account of how she became LGBTQ+ affirming, it’s really good.

 In early 2015 I wondered about the merit of starting a blog about Fifty Shades of Grey, given all that I had learned about consent from the sex positive community, and given that FSOG is loaded with textbook grooming.
 When I asked God about it, the Holy Spirit answered very clearly, Field of Dreams style: “If you build it, they will come.”